 Local Information for Port Orford, Oregon

-The Port Orford Blue Water Task Force is a collaborative effort between Surfrider Foundation, Port Orford Ocean Resource Team (POORT), Port Orford/Langlois School District 2CJ, and community volunteers.
+The Port Orford Blue Water Task Force is a collaborative effort between Surfrider Foundation, Redfish Rocks Community Team (RRCT), Port Orford/Langlois School District 2CJ, and community volunteers.
 Eight local community members volunteer one day a month to collect water samples from nine different monitoring sites.
 Volunteers then bring the samples to our local school.
 Students from the Port Orford/Lanlois School District 2CJ conduct the water sample testing at an in-class lab and post the results.
-POORT and Surfrider Foundation staff coordinate the BWTF throughout the year and provide water sampling and lab testing presentations to the students and volunteers.
-We also partner with the Redfish Rocks Marine Reserve Community Team to help expand upon our monitoring efforts and provide citizen-science opportunities in and around the local marine reserve.
+Surfrider & RRCT staff coordinate the BWTF throughout the year and provide water sampling and lab testing presentations to the students and volunteers.
+The Redfish Rocks Marine Reserve Community Team works with the BWTF program and partners to expand upon other monitoring efforts and to provide citizen-science opportunities in and around the local marine reserve.
 It's a beautiful thing when people come together to learn new skills and share information for the betterment of the community and its natural resources!
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.

 Port Orford/Langlois School District: www.2cj.com

 During the summer months, the Oregon Department of Environmental Quality tests beach water quality for the Department of Human Services Beach Monitoring Program.
 More info here.

 Check out these photos from our 2011 BWTF training with the schools.